fredericlabbe/Gambiae_SaltWaterTol/README.md

 `python MutScan.py -h` Will print a full list of command arguments.

 #### Notes
 The script `MutScan.py` needs to be run from the directory containing the alignments.
+Expected warning message: "BiopythonWarning: Partial codon, len(sequence) not a multiple of three.
+Explicitly trim the sequence or add trailing N before translation.
+This may become an error in future."
 To run it, ensure that you are using Python v.2.7, and have installed the following dependencies: Bio, glob, and argparse.

 ___